saifhatric/go-grpc/README.md

+# go-Grpc

-to run the app
+to run the app you have to open to terminal tabs
- and
+ # Run
- # run
+ to run the server
 # go run server/*.go

-to run the server
+to run the client side
 # go run client/*.go
-to run the client side
-you have to open to terminal tabs
-# go-grpc